Jacklu0831/UpSampler/README.md

 <p align="center"><image src="assets/generator.png"></image></p>

 The generator takes a LR image, process it with a conv and a PReLU (trainable LReLU) layer, puts it through 16 [residual blocks](https://towardsdatascience.com/residual-blocks-building-blocks-of-resnet-fd90ca15d6ec) borrowed from SRResNet, upsamples by factor of 2 twice, and puts it through one last conv layer to produce the SR image.
+Unlike normal convolutional layers, going crazy with the number of residual blocks is not prone to overfitting the dataset because of their ability of identity mapping when there is nothing to be learned.

 **Discriminator**